Mortgage Guidelines 101 For Borrowers & Loan Officers

-- That number will be your permanent number and you will use it throughout your career as a licensed mortgage loan originator.
+- Loan Officers will use it throughout your career as a licensed mortgage loan originator

-- The next step is to take the 20 hour pre-licensing NMLS approved course and pass the course.
+- The next step is to take the 20 hour pre-licensing NMLS approved course and pass the course

-- The next step is to take and pass the rigorous 125 question, 3 hour national NMLS exam.
+- The next step is to take and pass the rigorous 125 question, 3 hour national NMLS exam

-- You will need a score of 75% in order for you to pass the NMLS Test.
+- You will need a score of 75% in order for you to pass the NMLS Test

-- The exam is not easy and the best way to prepare for the exam is to take as many practice test as possible.
+- The exam is not easy and the best way to prepare for the exam is to take as many practice test as possible

-- You should go over 3,000 plus test questions before taking the NMLS Exam.
+- You should go over 3,000 plus test questions before taking the NMLS Exam

-- If you fail the NMLS exam the first time around, you have two more chances to take them.
+- If you fail the NMLS exam the first time around, you have two more chances to take them

-- You need to wait 30 days before you can retake the test.
+- You need to wait 30 days before you can retake the test

-- If you fail the NMLS exam three times in a row, you need to wait six months to be able to retake the NMLS exam.
+- If you fail the NMLS exam three times in a row, you need to wait six months to be able to retake the NMLS exam

-- Once you have passed the NMLS Exam, you will have to apply for the individual state licenses to be able to originate loans in that particular state.
+- Once you have passed the NMLS Exam, you will have to apply for the individual state licenses to be able to originate loans in that particular state

 - You will need to go through a federal criminal background check by the FBI as well as the state police background criminal background check for every state you apply for

 - There will be a credit check required as well

-- You will need a sponsoring company that needs to sponsor you.
+- You will need a sponsoring company that needs to sponsor you

 - Once you have completed the above steps, you are now officially a licensed mortgage loan originator and can start training with us

 Mortgage 101 For New Loan Officers was written by Gustan Cho to welcome newer loan officers who just passed their exams and background checks and are now employed and ready to do business and originate mortgage loans.